 A high energy programme of directed and self-directed drawing projects, with rapid shifts in materials, scale, subject and focus.
 Strictly no discards - come ready to play, risk, invent and discuss!
 For those with some drawing experience.

-Explore the sequential and adaptive nature of sketchbook drawing as a site for generating personal material, inviting connections, and extracting patterns of meaning.
-Includes gallery research, set-project as stimulus, and practical exploration of contemporary drawing techniques.
+Explore the portable and sequential nature of sketchbook drawing to generate personal material, invite connections, and extract patterns of meaning.
+Includes off-site research, a set-project as stimulus, and practical exploration of contemporary drawing techniques.

-Develop your own ideas in painting with reference to the work of contemporary artists and experimental processes on this higher level course.
-Ideal for students who have completed ‘Painting 1’, ‘Painting 2’ or equivalent painting courses.
+Develop your own ideas in painting with reference to the work of contemporary artists and experimental processes.
+Ideal if you have completed ‘Painting 1 and 2’, this course is for intermediate level and above.

 Explore the practical and creative use of perspective through a series of lively exercises.
-For beginners, this course will enable you to gain an understanding in the basic principles of creating a perspective drawing to both visualise objects and spaces.
+This will enable you to create a perspective drawing, working from observation visualising interior spaces and objects.

 Explore the creative possibilities of drawing.
 Concepts of line, tone, texture, form, composition and mark making will be introduced and developed using a range of visual starting points, including working from a model and on location.